InseeFrLab/ssphub/content/authors/romaintailhurat/_index.md

 #bio:

 # Interests to show in About widget
-#interests:
+interests:
-#  - Artificial Intelligence
+  - data engineering
-#  - Computational Linguistics
+  - machine learning in general
-#  - Information Retrieval
+  - Python & R

 # Education to show in About widget
 #education: